 Have you been hurt at work and the insurance adjuster assigned a nurse case manager to accompany you to your medical appointments?

-The Indiana Workers’ Compensation Act does not currently regulate the conduct of nurse case managers.
+The Indiana Worker’s Compensation Act does not currently regulate the conduct of nurse case managers.
 However, if a nurse acts improperly, that can result in sanctions being issued against the insurance company.
 We have seen nurse case managers that attempt to manipulate the medical care being given to our clients.
-Instead of helping the injured worker recover from his injuries, the nurse case manager is acting in the best interest of the insurance company to cut off your medical care and benefits.
+Instead of helping the injured worker recover from his injuries, the nurse case manager is acting in the best interest of the insurance company to expedite treatment and minimize benefits.

 If you have a situation where a nurse case manager is controlling your medical care, we can help.
 Call us at (317) 569-9644.
 Don’t let a nurse case manager impact your medical care.
 Get the treatment and rehabilitation you deserve.